Minishlink/DailyScrum/doc/deployment.md

 Thanks to CodePush, we can deploy a new version of the app when no native code has been updated.

 ## If you're a collaborator
 If you do native code modifications, please notify a release manager and ask him to deploy.
-(TODO Bitrise job)

 ### Configuration
 ```bash